 Funded by the Global Humanities Initiative, Northwestern University

-The Global Humanities Translation Prize will be awarded annually to a previously unpublished translation that strikes the delicate balance between scholarly rigor, aesthetic grace, and general readability, as judged by a rotating committee of distinguished international scholars, writers, and public intellectuals.
+The Global Humanities Translation Prize will be awarded annually to a previously unpublished translation that strikes the delicate balance between scholarly rigor, aesthetic grace, and general readability, as judged by a rotating committee of Northwestern faculty, distinguished international scholars, writers, and public intellectuals.

 We are especially interested in promoting books that will help introduce a wider audience to underrepresented and experimental literary voices from marginalized communities, humanistic scholarship in infrequently translated languages, and important classical texts in non-Western traditions that have heretofore been inaccessible to an English readership, or for which a new translation is justified.